huseinzol05/Signal-Classification-Comparison/README.md

 # Classify-Sound-Tensorflow
-Classify sound using Deep Learning on Tensorflow
+Classify sound using Deep Learning on Tensorflow and various Gradient Boosting techniques.

-Use spectrogram and log amplitude spectrum for sound featuring.
+Use spectrogram, Extract Derivative Features, Log Mel Frequency Energy and MFCC for sound featuring.

 ### You can download the dataset [here](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html)